-Adele Williams, 48, of Chula Vista, California, graduated with her Bachelor of Arts in Communication Studies from Ashford University on April 30, 2011.
-In addition to graduating summa cum laude with a 4.0 grade point average, Adele was inducted into both the Golden Key International Honour Society and the Alpha Sigma Lambda Honor Society.
+Adele Williams of Chula Vista, California, graduated with her Bachelor of Arts in Communication Studies from Ashford University on April 30, 2011 at age 48.
+In addition to graduating summa cum laude, Adele was inducted into both the Golden Key International Honour Society and the Alpha Sigma Lambda Honor Society.

 The path to Adele’s academic success began when she earned her Associate of Arts in Early Childhood Education in 1984, but then she took a twenty-five-year break.
 “I was divorced, and I had to support my two daughters.
 I found work as an administrative assistant and then a document controller for a Department of Defense contractor, collaborating with engineers and managers to write and edit documents that were submitted to the government.”
 During this time, Adele also remarried, gained a son, and earned her paralegal certification, with honors, from the University of San Diego (2003).

 Eventually, Adele landed her current position as technical writer/publications coordinator, but was unable to go further without a Bachelor’s degree.
 “Managers want to see degrees.
 They can also hire someone with a degree, though with less experience, for less money.”
 Adele knew it was time to return to school.